openmas-ai/openmas/docs/configuration.md

     timeout: 30
 ```

 The `default_config` section provides base configuration values for all agents in the project.
+The `plugin_paths` section defines paths where OpenMAS will look for plugin modules (such as custom communicators).

 ### Environment Configuration Files